DellieKate/ISK1001_Assessment3/feedback_log.md

 3. Update `INSTRUCTIONS.md` and `README.md` to document the new consent step.
 4. Add inline code comments explaining the legal basis (if necessary APP 3 and APP 5).
 5. Link to the full analysis in `ETHICAL_SECURITY.md` for detailed legal and technical reasoning.

+### Entry #2 Feedback Received - General Documentation Feedback

+- **The specific documentation checked:**
+`README.md` / `INSTALLATION.md` / `INSTRUCTIONS.md`

+- **When was it checked:**
+2025-08-08

+- **Who checked it:**
+Billy Vasiliadis (external reviewer, programmer)

+- **Any feedback provided:**

+`README.md`:
+- Needs disclaimers about the system being advisory-only and needing a doctor to oversee.
+(Ethical)
+- The feature list could be better structured to highlight the features.
+Some dot points would be good.
+(Usefulness)
+- Patients should be explicitly told how their data is being handled and used.
+(Ethical)

+`INSTALLATION.md`:
+- Mention how to deactivate the virtual environment when done (Usefulness)
+- Including an uninstall guide would help.
+(Usefulness)

+`INSTRUCTIONS.md`:
+- Formatting can be improved so that sections can be broken up and have headings i.e. "Getting Started", "Adding Patients", etc. (Usefulness)
+- Inclusion of disclaimers about this being on a test project so far, and to not use real patient info/data should be mentioned.
+(Ethical)

+- **Any actions to do based on the feedback provided:**
+`README.md`:
+- Disclaimer to be added at the start of the README.md to highlight the importance of it and make sure readers see it.
+- Feature list to be re-formatted into a list of features, with corresponding brief descriptions, and a summary above to make readers aware of what the section contains.
+- A Privacy section to be written up within the README.md file, that contains informations and disclaimers, in particular mentioning 'Data Handling' use.

+`INSTALLATION.md`:
+- Extra guided steps regarding 'deactivation' and 'uninstallation' to be appended to the Installation Guide.

+`INSTRUCTIONS.md`:
+- Document to be re-formatted to accomodate for better readability.
+Sections will be labelled: 'Getting Started', 'Adding Patients', 'Determining Lab Tests', 'Generating Reports'.
+- Disclaimer stating users not to use real patient info/data to be added to the start of the INSTRUCTIONS.md file, as well as the main README.md file, to highlight the importance of it and make sure readers see it.

 ----